Anticipatory repudiation: Repudiation and retraction

 If the promising party's repudiation makes it impossible to fulfil its promise, then retraction is not possible and no act by the promising party can restore the performing party's obligations under the contract.
 For example, if A promises to give B a unique sculpture in exchange for B painting A's house, but A then sells the sculpture to C before B begins the job, this act by A constitutes an anticipatory repudiation which excuses B from performing.
 Once the sculpture has left A's possession, there is no way that A can fulfil the promise to give the sculpture to B.

+The Privy Council ruled in 1966 that a party who asserts "a genuinely held but erroneous view as to the effect of the contract" should not be treated as in repudiation, but in the case of Vaswani v Italian Motors, a car seller's conduct went beyond mere assertion of such an opinion, and in demanding more money for a sale than the agreed price, and in forcing the intending buyer into loss of his deposit, the conduct was held to be repudiatory.
+This was the case even though the demand for a higher price was made bona fide because the supply price for the car, a Ferrari Testarossa, had increased during the order period.

 The question arises as to why any party would want to provide notice of anticipatory breach.
 The reason is that once the performing party is informed of the anticipatory breach, a duty is then created for the performing party to mitigate damages as a result of the breach.
 Another situation where anticipatory repudiation can occur is where a party has reason to believe the other party is not going to perform and requests reasonable assurances that the other party will perform (see UCC 2-609(1)).
 If such reasonable assurances are not given, it will constitute anticipatory repudiation, for which the performing party has various remedies, including termination.
 However, anticipatory repudiation only applies to a bilateral executory contract with non-performed duties on both sides.
 Additionally, the repudiation must be unequivocal.